 A producer wants to option your script.
 Should you do it?
 What are the considerations?
 Here’s one guy’s opinion.

 Now that I’ve been through the option gauntlet a couple of times, I get asked about the experience and the process.
-It’s a little humbling, cuz I’m just a lucky guy with a couple of options, but I know how much I appreciate when I stumble across some good first-hand info, and figured it would be a good idea to share what I know.
+It’s a little humbling, cuz I’m just a lucky guy with one indie sale and a few indie options, but I know how much I appreciate when I stumble across some good first-hand info, and figured it would be a good idea to share what I know.
 So I thought I’d gather my notes together here, in the hopes that it’ll prove useful to others.
 This is no substitute for having an attorney, mind you… more on that later.
 But I wish I’d had this list.

 Of course, I’m no lawyer, but I did pay one (a really good one, too!) to represent me in my deals.
 I wanted to learn, so I was involved in the negotiation process, and reviewed each round of revisions on the offers and eventual contracts, asked lots of questions, and took lots of notes.
 I asked the attorney to mark up the contract with all the items of concern or negotiation he could think of… then I had him go over them with me, and explain things to me that I didn’t understand.
 I picked out the points I wanted to ask for, and removed items I felt were over-reaching or I just didn’t feel like I needed.